MykalMachon/railway-plausible/README.md

 3. Monitor your services as they come up
     - If the Plausible Analytics service is provisioned before the ClickHouse service, you have to re-set the environment variables that reference the ClickHouse service.
         - Once the ClickHouse service is up, navigate to the Plausible Analytics service, and select the "Variables" tab.
-        - find and click the "edit" button on the `CLICKHOUSE_DATABASE_URL` environment variable in the Plausible Analytics service.
+        - find and click the "edit" button on the `CLICKHOUSE_DATABASE_URL` environment variable.
         - Re-save the variable without changing the contents.
         - This should trigger a redeploy with the proper environment variables.
 5. Setup your websites with Plausible analytics